-The Network is related to Dalhousie University by virtue of the fact that the University is its host institution under the Networks of Centres of Excellence program.
+The Network has economic interest in Dalhousie University by virtue of the fact that the University is its host institution under the Networks of Centres of Excellence program.

 Under a Host Agreement between the Network and the host institution, the University provides accounting and administrative support services as well as office space without charge to the Network.
-The value of the in-kind contributions received by means of services, equipment and facilities in fiscal 2019 is estimated by Dalhousie to be \$163,500 (2018 - \$163,500).
+The value of the in-kind contributions received by means of services, equipment and facilities in fiscal 2023 is estimated by Dalhousie to be \$163,500 (2022 - \$163,500).
 These contributions have not been recognized in the financial statements.